 Structure and Program Outline

 The master program consists of 6 semesters (three years), including the master’s thesis and final media project.
 However, students have the possibility to complete the program after 5 semester (two and a half years).
 Overall, the program is comprised of 46 days where attendance is required in Münster in Germany.
-The in-house classes will be offered as block courses.
+The in-house classes (modules 1-7) will be offered as block courses.
 International students can apply for a student visa and stay in Germany or Münster.
 However, In addition to the seven in-house block courses students participate in five further online-courses (tutorials) to follow up the in-house classes.
 Each of these five video conference tutorials consists of seven sessions (x2 hours) and further learnweb interaction and assignments.
 Thereby students experience continuity and a sustainable study environment also between the in-house classes.

 Students will receive a broad introduction to visual anthropology and media anthropology.
 They will acquire a basic understanding of the theoretical foundations of visual anthropology.
 This includes knowledge of relevant debates and research methods, acquired through the examination of films and case studies.
 The focus on media anthropology provides insights into the social and cultural relevance of media through empirical and theoretical anthropological analysis.
 Students will be introduced to the first practical steps and techniques involved in film production: Amongst others camera and editing techniques and audio-visual representational strategies rooted in anthropological theory.